 Founded by Yehudi Menuhin in 1983 the Menuhin Competition is the world's leading international competition for young violinists.
 Nicknamed “The Olympics of the Violin” the Competition attracts hundreds of entries from countries across the globe, choosing only 44 of the world’s very best young violinists to participate.
-Held every two years in a different world city the Competition discovers, encourages and nurtures exceptionally talented young musicians from all corners of the globe under the age of 22 years to develop into the next generation of great artists.
+Held every two years in a different world city the Competition discovers, encourages and nurtures exceptionally talented young musicians from all corners of the world under the age of 22 years to develop into the next generation of great artists.

 The Menuhin Competition has an impressive track record of counting some of the world’s most gifted violinists among its participants and prizewinners.
 Since 1983, many prizewinners such as Nikolaj Szeps-Znaider, Tasmin Little, Julia Fischer, Ilya Gringolts and more recently Ray Chen, Chad Hoopes and Stephen Waarts have gone onto successful international careers as soloists.
 Some are outstanding concertmasters such as Daishin Kashimoto at the Berlin Philharmonic, others such as Corina Belcea lead world-class chamber ensembles.